 The Treasurer shall have custody of all funds of the organization and shall be responsible for the financial management of the organization.
 The Treasurer shall be responsible for presenting regular budgetary updates at Steering Committee meetings, as well as an end-of-year financial statement.
 The Treasurer shall be responsible for authorizing all expenditures in accordance with the wishes of the Steering Committee (in the case of expenditures over $300, prior approval must be sought from the Steering Committee), and shall organize dues collection, should DSA SF decide to collect dues.

-Elected Steering Committee members not selected for a Co-Chair, Vice Chair, Secretary, or Treasurer position are considered at-large members of the Steering Committee.
+Elected Steering Committee members not selected for a Co-Chair, Secretary, or Treasurer position are considered at-large members of the Steering Committee.

 Candidates for the Steering Committee must be eligible voters of DSA SF and not under the discipline of any self-defined democratic-centralist organization.
 Every candidate is simply running to be on the Steering Committee, not for any specific position.